ajrosen/Bitwarden-Accelerator/README.md

 If there is no icons cache, Bitwarden Accelerator will automatically try to download icons using your chosen service.

 You can use this menu option to refresh the icons at any time.
 It will (attempt to) download any favorites icons that are missing.
-Any vault item that has been modified since its icon was last downloaded will also have its redownloaded.
+Any vault item that has been modified since its icon was last downloaded will also have its icon redownloaded.
 I.e., if a vault item is newer than the icon, fetch its icon.

 * Choose icon service